 How Could a Class Action Help?

-If filed and successful, a class action lawsuit could help tenants get back some rent money and force the company to put an end to any practices found to be illegal.
+If filed and successful, a class action lawsuit could help tenants get back some rent money and force property managers to put an end to any practices found to be illegal.

-If you rent in a Greystar-owned building and feel like you’re paying too much to live there, attorneys working with ClassAction.org want to hear your story.
+If you rent in a building owned by any of the property managers listed below and feel like you’re paying too much to live there, attorneys want to hear your story:

 They’re investigating whether a price-fixing scheme is causing residents to overpay for rent and whether a class action lawsuit could help put an end to any illegal activity that’s uncovered.

 What Is Price Fixing?

 Price fixing occurs when competitors agree to “fix” the price for a good or service, rather than allowing the market to set the going rate.